munificent/craftinginterpreters/book/classes-and-instances.md

-^title Classes and Instances
-^part A Bytecode Virtual Machine

 > Caring too much for objects can destroy you.
 Only -- if you care for a thing
 > enough, it takes on a life of its own, doesn't it?
 And isn’t the whole point
 > of things -- beautiful things -- that they connect you to some larger beauty?